The 12 Hallmarks of Aging in Dogs, Explained

-• Owners help most by documenting patterns: when the behavior started, what changed first, and whether symptoms are more uniform or come in waves.
+- Owners help most by documenting the pattern: when it started, what changed first, and whether symptoms are steady or come in waves.

-• A veterinary exam may pair history with targeted labs and, when appropriate, inflammatory markers; results are interpreted alongside the cat’s routine and body condition.
+- A veterinary exam pairs history with targeted labs and, when useful, inflammatory markers, all read alongside the cat's routine and body condition.

-• Avoid common missteps: changing diets repeatedly, using human pain relievers, or waiting for weight loss before calling.
+- Avoid the common missteps: repeated diet-hopping, human pain relievers, or waiting for weight loss before calling.

-• A follow-up plan typically combines treating the source, environmental adjustments, and nutrition that supports normal immune balance; evaluate changes over 3–4 weeks before judging progress.
+- A follow-up plan treats the source, adjusts the environment, and adds nutrition that supports normal immune balance; judge changes over 3-4 weeks.

-When “off” Becomes a Pattern Worth Calling About
+What Causes Chronic Inflammation in Cats, and When It Is a Pattern Worth Calling About

-Chronic Inflammation in Cats is best approached as a pattern problem, not a single symptom.
-Low-grade immune activation can persist when the body keeps sensing irritation, pain, infection, or tissue wear, and cytokines can shift sleepiness, appetite, and motivation.
-Over time, pathways such as NF-kB can stay more “on,” which changes how energy is allocated and can narrow a cat’s latitude for room to recover after ordinary stress.
+Chronic inflammation in cats usually has a source, and naming the likely ones makes the problem less abstract: dental and gum disease, osteoarthritis pain, chronic airway irritation, gut inflammation, and age-related organ stress are the most common drivers.
+When the body keeps sensing irritation, pain, infection, or tissue wear, cytokines shift sleepiness, appetite, and motivation, and pathways such as NF-kB stay more "on," changing how energy is spent and narrowing a cat's room to recover after ordinary stress.

-The trigger for calling the veterinarian is usually a cluster: a cat that naps more, plays less, and starts choosing hiding spots that were previously rare.
-Owners often notice grooming becomes brief and irregular, or meals become a series of small nibbles rather than a predictable routine.
-When these changes last longer than two weeks, a planned visit with notes is more useful than waiting for a dramatic crisis.
+The trigger for calling the veterinarian is usually a cluster, not one symptom.
+Watch for a cat that naps more, plays less, and starts choosing hiding spots that were rare before.
+Grooming often becomes brief and irregular, and meals turn into small nibbles rather than a predictable routine.
+When these changes last longer than two weeks, a planned visit with written notes beats waiting for a dramatic crisis.

 What Chronic Inflammation Looks Like in Daily Cat Life